eternalgil/eternalgil/README.md

 ABOUT ME

-I am a Frontend Software Developer with a pursuit to lifelong learning, perserverance to problem solving, and a desire to succeed.
+I am a Frontend Software Developer seeks challenges, lifelong learning, problem solving and I have a desire to succeed.

-In pursuit of becoming a Full Stack Softwar Engineer, I am learning HTML/CSS in the 4th Quarter of 2021 and in the 1st and 2nd Quarters of '22 I am learning with JavaScript, Node.JS, React, Python, MongoDB, Express.
+Laser focused to becoming a Full Stack Software Engineer, learning HTML/CSS in the 4th Quarter of 2021 and in the 1st and 2nd Quarters of '22 I am learning JavaScript, Node.JS, React, Python, MongoDB, Express and learning A11Y project on accessibility.

 I have experience working with individuals with dis"Abilities" and I have a strong interest in creating works that make the internet accessible to everyone.